FrancisPadero-GitHub/vite-digitec-js/src/pages/agreements/privacy-policy.md

 ## Data Retention

-Financial records, including contributions, loans, and transactions, are **retained indefinitely** to maintain accurate. historical records and comply with cooperative financial practices.
+Financial records, including contributions, loans, and transactions, are **retained indefinitely** to maintain accurate, historical records and comply with cooperative financial practices.
 Even when transactions are marked as deleted, the data remains in the database for auditing purposes.

 User accounts marked as **"Inactive"** or **"Revoked"** are retained in the system but access is restricted.

 ---

-## Updates to This Policy
+## Updates To This Policy

 We may update this Privacy Policy as DigiTEC evolves.
-Any changes will be communicated through announcements posted by board officers on the system dashboard.
+Any changes will be communicated through announcements posted by board officers through the system's notifications.

 **Continued use of the system after updates constitutes acceptance of the revised policy.**